azurecurve/azrcrv-nearby/readme.txt

 # Description

-Creates a table of nearby locations (pages) based on GPS co-ordinates; integrates with [Flags from azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/flags/) and [Toggle Show/Hide from azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/toggle-showhide/).
+Nearby creates a table of nearby locations (pages) based on GPS co-ordinates.

+Nearby integrates with the following [azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/) plugins:
+ * [Flags from azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/flags/) allows a location to be set for a page; this will display the location flag next to the location name in the table of nearby attractions.
+ * [Icons from azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/icons/) allows an icon to be displayed next to a nearby location which has an entry on a timeline (requires integration with Timelines to be enabled).
+ * [Timelines from azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/timelines/) allows a character (such as *) to be displayed next to a nearby location which has an entry on a timeline.
+ * [Toggle Show/Hide from azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/toggle-showhide/) allows the table of nearby locations to be enclosed with a toggle.

 Apply the [nearby] shortcode to a page with co-ordinates and nearby locations (pages with co-ordinates), based on the settings, will be displayed in a table.

+The shortcode accepts two parameters:
+ * **type** to limit nearby attractions (multiple types can be provided in comma separated string)
+ * **title** to override the default toggle title

+Example shortcode usage: **[nearby type="Distilleries" title="Nearby Distilleries"]**

 Examples of this plugin in action:
 * [coppr|Distilleries To Visit](https://coppr.uk/distilleries/ireland/northern/echlinville/)